 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Hyundai Engineering and Construction (HDEC) reported significant carbon emissions, with Scope 1 emissions totalling approximately 18,905,000 kg CO2e and Scope 2 emissions reaching about 68,947,000 kg CO2e in South Korea.
-Globally, the company’s emissions were considerably higher, with Scope 1 at approximately 330,144,000 kg CO2e, Scope 2 at about 140,806,000 kg CO2e, and Scope 3 emissions soaring to approximately 8,832,387,000 kg CO2e.
-HDEC has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 46.2% by 2030, using 2019 as the base year.
+In 2024, Hyundai Engineering and Construction (Hyundai E&C) reported significant carbon emissions, with Scope 1 emissions totalling approximately 18,905,000 kg CO2e and Scope 2 emissions at about 68,947,000 kg CO2e in South Korea.
+Globally, the company’s emissions were considerably higher, with Scope 1 at around 330,144,000 kg CO2e, Scope 2 at about 140,806,000 kg CO2e, and Scope 3 emissions reaching approximately 8,832,387,000 kg CO2e.
+Hyundai E&C has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46.2% by 2030, using 2019 as the base year.
 Additionally, the company targets a 25% reduction in absolute Scope 3 emissions, which include emissions from purchased goods and services, upstream transportation and distribution, use of sold products, and investments, within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. The company’s commitment to sustainability is further underscored by its net-zero pledge, which encompasses all scopes of emissions, although specific long-term targets have not been detailed.
-HDEC's proactive approach to reducing its carbon footprint reflects its dedication to environmental stewardship within the construction and engineering sector.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Hyundai E&C is committed to achieving these reductions as part of its long-term sustainability strategy, reflecting its dedication to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents